fubicales2016/fogbowcloud.org/content/pages/install-configure-rendezvous.md

 dpkg -i fogbow-rendezvous_latest.deb
 ```

-As the rendezvous runs as an XMPP component, you need an XMPP server running and properly configured.
+Since the rendezvous is a XMPP component, you need a XMPP server running and properly configured to be able to communicate to other members in the fogbow federation.

+TODO: remover essa frase e adicionar link para xmpp config
 We recommend <a href="https://prosody.im/" target="_blank">prosody</a> due to its ease of configuration.

+TODO: talvez essa linha nao seja necessaria

 If you are using Prosody, you can add a component to its configuration with:
 ``` shell